 - Proposal submissions close - 12 noon Friday 18 June 2021

 - Successful applicants notified and contract negotiations begin – Early September 2021

 All eligible proposals will be reviewed by a combined assessment panel of up to 20 members comprising both science/technical and Vision Mātauranga (VM) experts.

 Professor Gill Dobbie will be chairing the 2021 panel.
-A full list of Assessment Panel members will be available on our website by March end 2021.
-Learn more about Gill Dobbie.
+Read more about Gill Dobbie.

 Learn more about the Assessment process in the CfP document and in the Seed project process overview

 You can also find answers to some proposal criteria questions in our FAQs.
 There are two sets, one for general questions and one for questions relating to Vision Mātauranga proposal submissions: